iuyhcdfs/iuyhcdfs.github.io/_posts/2018-08-04-Engine-Planning.md

 Making these happen isn't a chore, but I have to make sure I don't forget them.

  - Having fun

+You might think having fun is difficult, but the secret is just finding your own rewards.
+If you feel rewarded it means "you care about what you're working on".

  - Readable intuitive code and folders

+I want the entire project to be easy for beginner programmers to understand too!
+You shouldn't feel like you're going through a maze of folders, and the file names should make sense.

  - Production code quality

+It is a skill I need to always be developing.
+You can't make a long term living off poor quality work.

+ - Better understanding of game engines
  - Better intuition for making a game from start to finish
- - Better understanding of game engines
- - Better understanding of making games work in game engines

-The last point will require me to actually make games using my own engine.
-Exciting.
+This will require me to actually make games.
+Some causes of project failure can only be prevented by someone who intuitively know every process.

-You might think having fun is difficult, but the secret is just finding your own rewards.

-If you do it means "you care about what you're working on".
+<b>[Thats all for now]</b>

 Will my optimism run dry?
 Or will I become the next Iwata?
-No harm in trying!

-Ahem, the code is at: https://github.com/iuyhcdfs/amaneshi
+I have to try at least.

-<b>Have fun out there, wont ya?</b>
+<b><a href="https://github.com/iuyhcdfs/amaneshi">Have fun out there, won't ya?</a></b>